JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_2.md

 ## Part 2: Monitoring & Securing Your Ubuntu Server

 So in part 1 of my tutorial, I explained how I like to configure a base level Ubuntu server.
+In part 2 of my tutorial I will explain how to setup useful monitoring & security tools.
+You should never be in a situation where you cannot be able to review & assess server health.
+Being able to monitor & secure your server is the key to running a safe & stable server environment.

 ### Let’s get started.